Staxry/taskmasterbot/replit.md

 ## Core Framework

-The application is developed with **Python 3.11 and aiogram 3.22**, leveraging `asyncio` for asynchronous command processing and operating in polling mode for continuous Telegram API interaction.
-It uses `MemoryStorage` for the Finite State Machine (FSM) and adheres to `aiogram 3.x` best practices with a modular, router-based architecture.
-The system includes **pytz** for comprehensive timezone support, ensuring all timestamps are stored and displayed correctly in the Kaliningrad timezone (Europe/Kaliningrad UTC+2).
+The application uses **Python 3.11 and aiogram 3.22**, leveraging `asyncio` for asynchronous processing in polling mode.
+It employs `MemoryStorage` for the FSM and `pytz` for comprehensive timezone support, ensuring all timestamps are correctly handled in the Kaliningrad timezone (Europe/Kaliningrad UTC+2).
+The architecture is modular and router-based.

-## Modular Structure (v2.0)
+## Modular Structure

-The codebase is organized for clarity and maintainability:
-- `app/main.py`: Bot initialization, router registration, and notification scheduler integration.
-- `app/config.py`: Centralized configuration constants.
-- `app/logging_config.py`: Centralized logging setup.
-- `app/database.py`: PostgreSQL connection and schema management.
-- `app/states.py`: FSM state definitions.
-- `app/keyboards/`: Reusable inline keyboard factories.
-- `app/services/`: Business logic for users, tasks, notifications, and statistics.
-- `app/handlers/`: Event handlers organized by domain (core, statuses, photos).
-- `bot.py`: Entry point.
-- `START_BOT.sh`: Interactive management script for deployment.
-- `requirements_deploy.txt`: Complete production dependencies for server deployment.
+The codebase is organized into `app/main.py` (bot initialization, router registration), `app/config.py` (centralized constants), `app/logging_config.py`, `app/database.py` (SQLite connection), `app/states.py` (FSM definitions), `app/keyboards/`, `app/services/` (business logic), and `app/handlers/`.

 ## Database Layer

-**SQLite3** manages data (файловая база данных), featuring:
-- A schema with `users`, `tasks`, `allowed_users`, and `task_notifications` tables.
-- Enum types for roles, priorities, and statuses.
-- Foreign key relationships between users and tasks.
-- Automatic schema initialization on startup.
-- Key entities:
-    - **Users**: Telegram ID, username, first_name, last_name (from Telegram profile), role, timestamps.
-    - **Tasks**: Title, description, priority, status, due date (TIMESTAMP), assignment, photo file IDs, completion comment.
-    - **Allowed Users**: Whitelist for authorization by username and role.
-    - **Task Notifications**: Tracking sent notifications (task_id, notification_type, sent_at) to prevent duplicates.
+**SQLite3** is used for data management, featuring a schema with `users`, `tasks`, `allowed_users`, and `task_notifications` tables.
+It includes enum types for roles, priorities, and statuses, and foreign key relationships.
+Key entities include user profiles (Telegram ID, name, role), tasks (title, description, priority, status, due date, assignment, photo), allowed users for whitelist authorization, and task notification tracking.

 ## Bot Architecture

-Utilizes the **Aiogram 3 Router Pattern** with `core_router`, `statuses_router`, and `photos_router` registered in `app.main`.
-Handlers are asynchronous and use decorators.
-Access rights are validated via the service layer.
-Each command handler retrieves/creates a user, checks access, performs database operations, and sends a Telegram API response.
+The bot utilizes the **Aiogram 3 Router Pattern** with `core_router`, `statuses_router`, and `photos_router`.
+Asynchronous handlers validate access rights via the service layer, manage database operations, and send Telegram API responses.

 ## Automated Notification System

-A **background notification scheduler** runs alongside the bot, providing proactive deadline management:
-- **Implementation**: Asynchronous task created with `asyncio.create_task()`, properly cancelled during shutdown
-- **Check Frequency**: Every 5 minutes (300 seconds)
-- **Notification Types**:
-  - **24-hour reminder**: Sent once to task assignee ~24 hours before deadline
-  - **3-hour reminder**: Sent once to task assignee ~3 hours before deadline
-  - **Final hour alerts**: Sent **every 5 minutes** during the last hour (1-60 minutes before deadline)
-    - Shows exact countdown: "Осталось: X мин"
-    - No duplicate protection - ensures continuous urgency reminders
-    - Alert message: "🚨 СРОЧНО! ПОСЛЕДНИЙ ЧАС!"
-  - **Overdue alert**: Sent once to task executor and all admins when deadline passes
-- **Smart Tracking**: Uses `task_notifications` table to prevent duplicate notifications for 24h/3h/overdue (final hour alerts repeat every check)
-- **NULL-safe**: Handles tasks with missing descriptions gracefully
-- **Priority-aware**: Includes priority emoji indicators in notifications
-- **Quick Actions**: All notifications include "Open Task" button for direct access
-- **Logging**: Comprehensive logging with emoji indicators for monitoring
-- **Error Handling**: On error, scheduler pauses for 1 minute before retrying
+A **background notification scheduler** runs every 5 minutes, providing proactive deadline management.
+It sends 24-hour and 3-hour reminders once, and **continuous "final hour" alerts every 5 minutes** during the last hour before a deadline.
+Overdue alerts are sent to both the executor and all admins.
+The system uses the `task_notifications` table to prevent duplicate one-time reminders, includes priority indicators, and offers "Open Task" buttons for quick access.

 ## Logging System

-A **centralized logging system** is configured via `app.logging_config`, providing:
-- A rotating file handler (`logs/bot.log`) for detailed logs.
-- A console handler for real-time output.
-- Structured log format including timestamp, module, level, and message.
-- Different logging levels for file (DEBUG) and console (INFO).

-## Deployment & Management

-- **Environment Variables**:
-  - На **Replit**: Используются Replit Secrets (приоритетно)
-  - На **внешнем сервере**: Создайте файл `.env` в корне проекта с токеном бота
-  - Файл `.env.example` предоставляет шаблон для всех необходимых переменных
-  - Основные переменные: `TELEGRAM_BOT_TOKEN`, `DATABASE_PATH`, `TIMEZONE`, `TIMEZONE_ABBR`
-  - Подробная инструкция по развертыванию в файле `DEPLOY_SERVER.md`
-- **`START_BOT.sh`**: Интерактивный скрипт для запуска, остановки, перезапуска и проверки статуса бота с опциями управления systemd службой на серверах Ubuntu.

-## Polling vs. Webhook

-The system uses **Polling** for its simplicity, no HTTPS requirement, and ease of debugging and deployment without needing a public application.

-## Design Decisions

-- **Python + aiogram**: Chosen for development ease, async capabilities, and community support.
-- **Polling**: Selected for simplified setup and development.
-- **PostgreSQL**: For reliability, transaction support, and relational features.
-- **No AI**: Ensures free operation and predictable behavior.
-- **Modular Architecture & Router Pattern**: For improved maintainability, testability, and adherence to best practices.
+A **centralized logging system** (configured via `app.logging_config`) provides rotating file logs (`logs/bot.log`) and console output.
+It uses a structured format with different logging levels and emoji indicators for clarity.

 ## UI/UX Decisions

-- **Interactive Inline Buttons**: Primary mode of user interaction.
-- **Role-Based Access**: Distinguishes admin and employee functionalities.
-- **Task Photo Integration**: Enhances task clarity.
-- **"Open Task" Button**: Quick navigation from notifications and reminders.
-- **Comprehensive Logging**: Uses emoji indicators for clear monitoring.
-- **Pagination**: Implemented for task lists (10 tasks per page) with navigation and page counters.
-- **Task Search**: Allows searching tasks by title and description, accessible to all users with appropriate rights.
-- **Admin Dashboard**: Provides real-time statistics (total, active, completed, overdue tasks, status/priority distribution, top performers) with a refresh option.
-- **Real Name Display**: When selecting users (e.g., assigning tasks), the bot displays "First Last (@username)" using real names from Telegram profiles instead of just "@username", making it easier to identify team members.
-Names are automatically updated on every interaction.
-- **Auto-Assignment**: When a user takes an unassigned task into work, they are automatically assigned to it, and all admins receive notifications.
-- **Excel Reports**: Admins can generate detailed Excel reports with 4 sheets:
-  - **Statistics**: Overview with key metrics
-  - **Charts**: Visual distribution of status, priority, and performance
-  - **Completed Tasks**: Detailed list with timestamps and assignees
-  - **Overdue Tasks**: Detailed list with days overdue (7+ days highlighted in red)
-- **Automated Reminders**: Proactive 24h/3h deadline notifications and overdue alerts to keep tasks on track.
-- **Timezone Support & Time Selection** (NEW):
-  - **Configurable Timezone**: Default is Europe/Moscow (UTC+3), easily changed in `app/config.py`
-  - **Two-Step Date/Time Selection**: Users first select a date, then choose a specific time
-  - **Time Selection Options**: 09:00-23:59 with quick-select buttons (09:00, 12:00, 15:00, 18:00, 21:00, etc.) and manual input
-  - **Timezone-Aware Storage**: All timestamps stored as `TIMESTAMP WITH TIME ZONE` in PostgreSQL
-  - **Consistent Formatting**: All dates/times displayed as "DD.MM.YYYY HH:MM (МСК)" throughout the interface
-  - **Utility Functions**: `get_now()` returns current time in configured timezone, `combine_datetime()` creates timezone-aware datetime from date and time strings
+The bot prioritizes **interactive inline buttons** for user interaction.
+It features **role-based access**, **task photo integration**, and quick navigation via "Open Task" buttons.
+Task lists support **pagination** and **search**.
+An **admin dashboard** provides real-time statistics with Excel export capabilities (including charts, completed, and overdue tasks). **Real names from Telegram profiles** ("First Last (@username)") are consistently displayed for user identification.
+The system includes **auto-assignment** for unassigned tasks and comprehensive **timezone support** with two-step date/time selection (date then specific time from 09:00-23:59 with quick-select options), storing timestamps as `TIMESTAMP WITH TIME ZONE`.

 # External Dependencies

-## Database & Storage
-- **SQLite3**: Файловая база данных (встроена в Python, установка не требуется).

-## Telegram Integration
+-   **SQLite3**: Embedded database.
-- **aiogram**: Asynchronous framework for Telegram Bot API.
+-   **aiogram**: Telegram Bot API framework.
-- **aiohttp**: Asynchronous HTTP client for network requests.
+-   **aiohttp**: Asynchronous HTTP client.
-- **Telegram Bot API**: Core interaction interface.

-## Utilities
-- **python-dotenv**: For loading environment variables.
+-   **python-dotenv**: For environment variable management.
-- **typing-extensions**: For extended type hinting support.
-- **pytz**: For timezone support and datetime localization (Europe/Moscow UTC+3 by default).
+-   **pytz**: For timezone handling and localization.
 -   **openpyxl**: For Excel report generation.
 -   **matplotlib**: For creating charts in Excel reports.
 -   **Pillow**: For image processing in reports.